top of page

 Support

 Hiking boots are designed to provide excellent support for your feet and ankles, which can be crucial when hiking on rough terrain or uneven surfaces.
-The high ankle support of hiking boots helps to stabilize your foot, reducing the risk of rolling your ankle or twisting your foot on unstable terrain.
+The high ankle support of hiking boots helps to stabilise your foot, reducing the risk of rolling your ankle or twisting your foot on unstable terrain.
 The firm sole of hiking boots helps to absorb shock and provide a sturdy platform for your foot, reducing foot fatigue and protecting your feet from sharp rocks or other hazards on the trail.

 Hiking boots also offer more protection for your feet compared to trail runners.
 The thicker, more durable materials used in hiking boots provide an extra layer of protection from sharp rocks, branches, and other debris that can be found on the trail.
 This added protection can help prevent cuts, bruises, and other foot injuries.